-We’ve all done it in some area of our lives or another.
-You know you need to get “it” done, you watch your time running out, you feel your stress build, and still...you don’t get “it” done.
+Most of us have all done it in at least one area of our lives or another.
+You know you need to get “it” done, you watch your time running out, you feel your stress build, and still ... you don’t get “it” done.
 Not until the absolute last minute (if then).

 Procrastinating is no stranger.
 But should you try to make it one?

-I recently wrote about “Good Stress” versus “Bad Stress,” and I think of the procrastination issue like a cousin to that topic.
-It’s a universal phenomenon but a divisive issue, meaning almost everyone has an opinion on whether it’s “good” or “bad” for them personally.
+Heartmanity published “Good Stress” versus “Bad Stress,” and the procrastination issue is like a cousin to that topic.
+It’s a universal phenomenon, but a divisive issue, meaning almost everyone has an opinion on whether it’s “good” or “bad” for them personally.

 - “men procrastinate more than women”

 - “procrastination was highest in the youngest cohort (14–29 years)”

 - “employees in jobs with lower intrinsic value (e.g. recognition) and more restraints procrastinate more”

 - “procrastinators tended to be single and less well educated”

 - “people with the tendency to procrastinate seem to be less integrated in their social and professional lives (e.g. living more often without partner, unemployed, etc.)